SudoTraceRoute/Network_Lab_Projects/3. Segmented Virtual Network with OPNsense Firewall (VirtualBox Lab)/readme.md

 # 🔐 Segmented Virtual Network with OPNsense Firewall (VirtualBox Lab)

 This project sets up two isolated subnets in VirtualBox using **OPNsense** as the router/firewall.
 It demonstrates subnet segmentation, internet access, and strict firewall controls using free and open-source tools.
-Here we are showing a small scale practices that are often used in compnanies.
+Here we are showing on a small scale, some of the practices that are often used in compnanies.

 ---